Weird-Ghosts/babyghosts/content/5.news/new-cohort.md

 **Amelore** is an Ontario-based, fully remote cooperative that hopes to make life just a little bit better through the art they create.
 They are working on *Slappyball* and a secret prototype project.

-**Cooped Up** Ethical coop filled with chickens making games for human consumption.
+**Cooped Up** is an ethical coop filled with chickens making games for human consumption.
 Homegrown in Montreal, their games are weird, meaningful, daring and gluten-free.

 **Cozy Comet** is an Edmonton-based team that exists to provide good lives for their team and create games that positively impact our society and our planet.